MaxAlphaEngineer/django_jsonrpc_server/readme.md

 # Dependencies

-List any external dependencies that are required to use in project listed in   [requirements.txt](requirements.txt)file ...
+List any external dependencies that are required to use in project listed in [requirements.txt](requirements.txt) file ...

 ---